 Both of these regulatory standards are distinct from many other regulatory standards for toxicants, in that they are based on “total content” and NOT based on how much of the toxicant might be “leachable” — or, said another way, how much of the toxicant might migrate to the user (“when the product is normally used as intended”).

-The Cadmium level I found in the vintage (1978-1988) Lego® yellow 2 x4 building block pictured here came in at OVER 5,400 parts per million (ppm) as detectable with an XRF [with replicable 3-minute tests using a Niton XL3t XRF instrument specifically designed to test for and detect metal toxicants in consumer goods, such as Lead and Cadmium].
+The Cadmium level I found in the vintage (1978-1988) Lego® yellow 2×4 building block pictured here came in at OVER 5,400 parts per million (ppm) as detectable with an XRF (with replicable 3-minute tests using a Niton XL3t XRF instrument specifically designed to test for and detect metal toxicants in consumer goods, such as Lead and Cadmium).

-5,400 ppm far exceeds the regulatory standards of both Washington State and Denmark, and based on that fact alone, these vintage yellow Legos® should be considered unsafe for use by children.
+5,400 ppm far exceeds the regulatory standards of both Washington State and Denmark.
+Based on that fact alone, these vintage yellow Legos® should be considered unsafe for use by children.

-This high level of Cadmium was also found in the vintage red Legos® I have tested (from the same era), and I will be posting more examples of each of the different colored vintage Legos® and their specific respective XRF readings shortly (and will link each of those posts here as soon as they are up).
+This high level of Cadmium was also found in the vintage red Legos® I have tested (from the same era), and I will be publishing more examples of each of the different colored vintage Legos® and their specific respective XRF readings shortly (as well as linking each of those articles here when they are live).

 Does The Lego Group know about this issue?

-My findings of Cadmium in vintage Legos® is not new information.
+My findings of Cadmium in vintage Legos® are not new information.

-Apparently The Lego® Group (TLG) has been aware of this concern for at least three decades (hence the switch to Cadmium free plastic colorants sometime in the mid-to-late 1980s) and, more recently, the issue has also been well-studied by scientists.
+Apparently, The Lego® Group (TLG) has been aware of this concern for at least three decades (hence the switch to Cadmium free plastic colorants sometime in the mid-to-late 1980s).
+More recently, the issue has also been well-studied by scientists.

-In spite of scientific consensus along with corporate awareness off the concern, as I understand it there has never been a product recall initiated as a result of this concern.
+Despite scientific consensus along with corporate awareness of the concern, as I understand it there has never been a product recall initiated as a result of this issue.

-Here are some fairly recent relevant links, however in my research for this article I found online blog posts and articles about this concern dating as far back as 2005:
+Here are some fairly recent relevant links, however, in my research for this article I also found online blog posts and write-ups about this concern dating as far back as 2005: